ericmwalk/weblog.lol/weblog/2024/02/2024-02-01_begining-again-weblogs.md

 ---
-title: Beginning Again - Weblogs
 publish: "true"
 Date: 2024-02-01 9:01
 tags: weblog
 url: https://ericmwalk.blog/2024/02/01/begining-again-weblogs.html
 ---

+# Beginning Again - Weblogs

 It works, but how does this work again?